apache/spark/docs/apache-airflow/concepts.rst

-There are also other, commonly used operators that are installed together with airflow automatically, by pre-installing some :doc:`apache-airflow-providers:index` packages (they are always available no matter which extras you chose when installing Apache Airflow:
+There are also other, commonly used operators that are installed together with airflow automatically, by pre-installing some :doc:`apache-airflow-providers:index` packages (they are always available no matter which extras you chose when installing Apache Airflow):

 - :class:`~airflow.providers.http.operators.http.SimpleHttpOperator` - sends an HTTP request
 - :class:`~airflow.providers.sqlite.operators.sqlite.SqliteOperator` - SQLite DB operator